Neptune0913/Coursera-Getting-and-Cleaning-data/README.md

-# Coursera-Getting-and-Cleaning-data
+# Getting and Cleaning data - Final Project

-Final project of getting and cleaning data
+This is the final project for the Getting and Cleaning data Coursera course.
+The dataset being used is [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).